gigalixir/gigalixir-cli/docs/source/main.rst

 Specify Versions
 ^^^^^^^^^^^^^^^^

 The default Elixir version is defined `here <https://github.com/HashNuke/heroku-buildpack-elixir/blob/master/elixir_buildpack.config>`_ which is 1.5.3 as of this writing.
 If you are using Phoenix 1.4 or higher, you may need to use a higher version of Elixir.
+Supported elixir and erlang versions can be found at https://github.com/HashNuke/heroku-buildpack-elixir#version-support

 Create a file :bash:`elixir_buildpack.config` at the root of your repo and add something like this.
 Make sure it matches what you have in development to ensure a smooth deploy.